Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 ```
 sudo apt update && sudo apt install -y mysql-server && sudo systemctl start mysql.service
 ```
+> [!TIP]
-> NOTE: Some distros have MySQL/MariaDB installed by default.
+> Some distros have MySQL/MariaDB installed by default.
 Check with `sudo systemctl status mysql && sudo systemctl start mysql.service`.

 The intructions will also be done in the following screen captures.
 We will start with a fresh install of Ubuntu 22.04.3 LTS: